MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 # Weird But Still Useful - CSS not() Selector

-In CSS, pseudo-classes are very useful and, some of them are widely used, for example, mouse-events-related pseudo-classes.
+In CSS, pseudo-classes are very useful and, some of them are widely used.
 For examples,
 * `:hover`
 * `:target`
 * `:active`